 Types of re-registration appointments

-- Following the natural parents' marriage to show the child as a child of marriage.
-This type of re-registration is a legal requirement.
+- A birth may be re-registered following the natural parents' marriage or civil partnership to show the child as a child of marriage or civil partnership.

-Re-registration following the natural parents' marriage
+Re-registration following the natural parents' marriage or civil partnership

 Adding the natural father's details